czerwonk/hakanai/REVIEW_REPORT.md

 ---

-*This comprehensive code review and security reassessment was conducted using automated analysis tools, manual code inspection, and assessment against industry best practices for Rust, TypeScript, and web development.
-The review covers version 1.7.0 with emphasis on build system improvements, JSDoc documentation, and comprehensive security validation.
+*This comprehensive code review was conducted using automated analysis tools, manual code inspection, and assessment against industry best practices for Rust, TypeScript, and web development.
+The review covers version 2.0.0 with emphasis on the Token API system, Redis-based authentication architecture, and comprehensive token management.
 All components have been thoroughly evaluated and validated for production readiness.*